hm-lang/core/proposals/README.md

 would cast to null rather than `int(1234)`).
 Normally the first value in a `oneOf` is the default, but if `null` or `Null` is an option, then null is the default.

-In either case, you can use `;` instead of `:` to indicate that the variable is writeable.
+In either case, you can use `;` instead of `:` to indicate that the variable is writable.
 Note that if you are defining a nullable variable inline (e.g., with `:=` or `;=`), you should prefix the operator with a `?`, e.g., `X ?:= nullableResult(...)`.
 It is a compiler error if a declared variable is nullable but `?` is not used, since we want the programmer to be